 TCS GenZ Survey 2016-17 was undertaken during the TCS IT Wiz program, to get a pulse of the digital habits of school students from class 8-12.
 The survey aims to capture the changing trends of the youth across the Nation with a focus on technology.
 The objective was to comprehend and compare the digital habits of school students in major and mini metros of India.
 The TCS GenZ Survey 2016-17 is one of the most comprehensive school level studies of this scale, in India, to capture information access trends, social networking preferences, career interests etc.

 About Tata Consultancy Services Ltd. (TCS)

 Tata Consultancy Services is an IT services, consulting and business solutions organization that delivers real results to global business, ensuring a level of certainty no other firm can match.
 TCS offers a consulting-led, integrated portfolio of IT, BPS, infrastructure, engineering and assurance services.
 This is delivered through its unique Global Network Delivery Model™, recognized as the benchmark of excellence in software development.
-A part of the Tata group, India’s largest industrial conglomerate, TCS has over 300,000 of the world’s best-trained consultants in 46 countries.
-The company generated consolidated revenues of US $13.4 billion for year ended March 31, 2014 and is listed on the National Stock Exchange and Bombay Stock Exchange in India.
-For more information, visit us at www.tcs.com.
+A part of the Tata group, India’s largest industrial conglomerate, TCS has over 378,000 of the world’s best-trained consultants in 45 countries.
+The company generated consolidated revenues of US $16.5 billion for year ended March 31, 2016 and is listed on the BSE (formerly Bombay Stock Exchange) and the NSE (National Stock Exchange) in India.
+For more information, visit us at www.tcs.com